ansys/grantami-recordlists/README.rst

 ------------
 .. readme_software_requirements

 To use the ``ansys.grantami.recordlists`` package you must have access to a Granta MI 2023 R2 deployment.

-The ``ansys.grantami.recordlists`` package currently supports Python from version 3.8 to version 3.11 on both Windows and Linux.
+The ``ansys.grantami.recordlists`` package currently supports Python from version 3.8 to version 3.11.

 .. readme_software_requirements_end